 So what can you do to enhance that credibility and show Google that your website, and the people behind that website, are authorities in their field?
 Try some of these ideas or work with a professional copywriter to:

 If your healthcare website is used to sell nutritional supplements, medical devices, or other health-based products or services, be sure to include plenty of relevant information that answer visitors’ questions and support the legitimacy of what you’re offering.
 Product reviews and discussions on your website or social media postings can also help to improve your credibility in the eyes of Google.

+Get the picture?
 If your website isn’t optimized for mobile, you’re going to lose prospects who can’t view your site correctly.
-Google will also give you a lower search engine rank.
+And to add insult to injury, Google will also give you a lower ranking on the search engine.
 It doesn’t want to send searchers to a site that is problematic.